US EXPATS IN INDIA

 - Do US Expats in India have to file their tax returns?

 - How is Indian income taxed on the US tax return?

 - Can US expats and Green card holders in India get relief from double taxation?

 - What about reporting of Foreign bank accounts and other Foreign financial interests in India?

-US Expats in India make up a minuscule number compared to the 1.4 billion people, about 16% of the world’s population, who call India their home.
+US Expats in India make up a minuscule number compared to the 1.4 billion people, who call India their home.
 The booming economy has led to a large number of expatriates in the country.
 At the same time, India is also one of the biggest beneficiaries of the H1 Visa program.
 A good number of US expats in India come from this population as well.

 Do US Expats in India have to file their US Tax Return?

 Yes, a US Citizen, Green Card Holder must file taxes for the current tax year to report all wages, interests, dividends, self-employment, rental income Etc..on their U.S. Tax Return.

 US Citizens and Green Card Holders are subject to taxes on their worldwide income, irrespective of their residency.
 If you are an Indian Green Card holder you should be filing taxes each year to be in the good books of USCIS.
 If your total US taxable income is above a certain threshold, depending on your filing status, or self-employed with income over $400, you must file your tax return.
 If you would like to claim a refund on the withholding, because your income was less for the year or to claim a tax credit, you must file a tax return.